-What cops say about policing, race relations
+Poll finds a stark disconnect between police and public

 Story highlights

-- Eight-in-10 officers say police work is harder now due to the high-profile fatal encounters with African-Americans
+- Eight-in-10 officers say police work is harder now

-- Most officers say those encounters are isolated; most of the public say they are indicative of a broader problem
+- Most officers say the fatal encounters are isolated

-(CNN)Police officers feel their jobs are now tougher and tensions have been heightened by high-profile fatal encounters between law enforcement and African Americans, a new survey has found.
+(CNN)Two thirds of police officers think the high-profile fatal encounters between law enforcement and African Americans are isolated incidents and the protests that followed stem from an anti-police bias, a new survey has found.

-Most officers also believe that widespread street protests that have followed a litany of deadly shootings are the result of longstanding anti-police bias.

-The Pew Research Center online survey polled nearly 8,000 officers from departments with at least 100 officers on issues such as race relations, morale and reform.
-The survey comes amid a tense climate between police and black communities over the deaths of black men at the hands of police.

-The National Police Research Platform, based at the University of Illinois at Chicago, surveyed the officers between May 19 and August 14.
-The views of the public were drawn from the Pew Research Center American Trends Panel survey of more than 4,500 adults conducted online and by mail between August 16 and September 12.
+The difference in perception between police and the public is one of the observations in a new Pew Research Center poll, released Wednesday.

+The poll surveyed nearly 8,000 officers on race relations, morale and reform -- the first nationally representative survey since protests over fatal shootings sparked a national conversation on police reform.
+It found that a majority of officers are now hesitant to stop and question suspects and the tense atmosphere has made their jobs more difficult.
+And it found that black and white officers have a different take on how good community relations are.

-Read the Behind the Badge report.
-Here are some of the findings:
+Here are some of the key findings:

 Police say fatal encounters between officers and African-Americans have made their jobs harder

 Seventy-two percent say their colleagues are now more hesitant to stop and question suspicious individuals.
 Eighty-six percent say police work is more difficult because of the high-profile incidents.
 Simultaneously, fatal attacks against officers have increased, causing fear, the report said.
-About nine-in-10 officers say colleagues worry now more about safety, a level of concern that existed even before fatal shootings in Dallas and Baton Rouge, Louisiana, in July.
-When it comes to morale, 58 percent of officers say police work makes them feel proud, while 51% say it often makes them feel frustrated.
+About nine-in-10 officers say colleagues now worry more about safety, a level of concern that existed even before fatal shootings in Dallas and Baton Rouge, Louisiana, in July.
+When it comes to morale, 58% of officers say police work makes them feel proud, while 51% say it often makes them feel frustrated.
 In the past month, 79% of officers say they were thanked for their service and 67% say they were verbally abused.

 Police and the public differ over whether the fatal encounters point to a broader problem